groovycode-xyz/taschengeld/PROJECT_STATUS.md

 - Ensuring consistent use of Tailwind CSS across components.
 - Ensuring all components and files are using the correct User interface.
 - Ensuring all components are using the ParentChildModeProvider correctly.
+- Planning the implementation of direct SQL queries for database operations.

 ## Upcoming Tasks